datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

 A more relevant indicator than wealth, perhaps, would have been levels of information.
 Among Catalans, those who consider themselves well informed have higher levels of support for independence.
 The greatest levels of opposition to independence come from those who consider themselves not at all informed about what is happening in politics:

 <a href="{{site.baseurl}}/assets/img/powerpoint/g.png"> <img src="{{site.baseurl}}/assets/img/powerpoint/g.png" /></a>

+The simultaneous characterization of the Catalan independence movement as "populist" and "elitist" is both incoherent and not supported by any data on the subject.

 # Manipulation 5: More people oppose independence than support it